Cadence

 Cross-Channel Remarketing: Implement remarketing strategies that follow users across different channels to reinforce your message and encourage action.

-multichannel cadence
+tips for multichannel cadence

 How to measure email & multichannel cadence?